 No dosage adjustment is warranted in patients with mild to moderate hepatic impairment (Child Pugh A and Child Pugh B).
 In patients with severe hepatic impairment (Child Pugh C), the initial dose of tigecycline should be 100 mg followed by a reduced maintenance dose of 25 mg every 12 hours.
 Patients with severe hepatic impairment (Child Pugh C) should be treated with caution and monitored for treatment response [see Clinical Pharmacology (12.3) and Dosage and Administration (2.2)].

 No specific information is available on the treatment of overdosage with tigecycline.
 Intravenous administration of TYGACIL at a single dose of 300 mg over 60 minutes in healthy volunteers resulted in an increased incidence of nausea and vomiting.
-In single-dose intravenous toxicity studies conducted with tigecycline in mice, the estimated median lethal dose (LD50) was 124 mg/kg in males and 98 mg/kg in females.
-In rats, the estimated LD50 was 106 mg/kg for both sexes.
 Tigecycline is not removed in significant quantities by hemodialysis.

 The following represents the chemical structure of tigecycline:

 TYGACIL is an orange lyophilized powder or cake.
-Each TYGACIL vial contains 50 mg tigecycline lyophilized powder for reconstitution for intravenous infusion and 100 mg of lactose monohydrate.
+Each TYGACIL single-dose 5 mL or 10 mL vial contains 50 mg tigecycline lyophilized powder for reconstitution for intravenous infusion and 100 mg of lactose monohydrate.
 The pH is adjusted with hydrochloric acid, and if necessary sodium hydroxide.
 The product does not contain preservatives.

-Tigecycline is an antibacterial drug [see Clinical Pharmacology (12.4)].
+Tigecycline is a tetracycline class antibacterial [see Microbiology (12.4)].

 The mean pharmacokinetic parameters of tigecycline after single and multiple intravenous doses based on pooled data from clinical pharmacology studies are summarized in Table 3.
 Intravenous infusions of tigecycline were administered over approximately 30 to 60 minutes.